mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/02-prisma.md

 # Prisma ORM Integration

 Mondrian Framework offers seamless integration with [Prisma](https://www.prisma.io/), a popular TypeScript ORM.
-This integration simplifies exposing your database models through your API, especially when using Mondrian's `retrieve` capabilities for complex data fetching like filtering, sorting, pagination, and field selection.
+This integration simplifies exposing your database models through your API, especially when using Mondrian's `retrieve` capabilities for complex data fetching, including filtering, sorting, pagination, and field selection.

 The key benefit is **type safety**: Mondrian automatically generates TypeScript types for the `retrieve` argument in your function implementations that are directly compatible with Prisma's query arguments (like those for `findMany`, `findUnique`, etc.).
 This eliminates guesswork and reduces runtime errors.